-- The broad base of the undergraduate program provides a great range of options for graduate work
+- The broad base of the undergraduate program provides a range of options for graduate work.

-- Through a wide range of courses students develop problem-solving skills, critical thinking, and oral & visual communication skills
+- The wide range of courses encourages students to develop problem-solving skills, critical thinking, and oral and visual communication skills

 - Students graduate with transferable skills as well as skills specific to the environment field including:

 - Environmental Impact Assessments (EIA)

 - A 3 credit, 13-week internship work experience is included in the ENVS degree.

 - After year 3, students pursue a 13-week summer internship

 - With support from the Internship Coordinator, students are placed in government, industry or a variety of Non-Governmental Organizations, applying their skills and gaining valuable work experience.